rmkubik/rmk-gatsby/src/posts/drafts/custom-parcel-watch-tasks/index.md

 `jscodeshift` provides functions that help you create AST nodes without knowing every last property required.
 They call these "builder functions".
 We'll be using them to build create an Abstract Syntax Tree that represents our JavaScript module.

-The builder functions use types defined in the library `ast-types`.
-These types specify zero or more required fields needed to build them.
+The builder functions use the types defined in the `ast-types` library as well.
+These types specify zero or more required fields needed to build an AST node.

 There are two basic building block AST Nodes: